Pay driver: Sports car racing

-By contrast to F1, "gentlemen drivers" are an integral and accepted feature of sports car racing, particularly in lower categories not competing for outright wins at races like the 24 Hours of Le Mans.
+By contrast to F1, "gentlemen drivers" are an integral and accepted feature of sports car racing, particularly in lower categories (such as LMP2 Pro-Am) not competing for outright wins at races like the 24 Hours of Le Mans.

 In some sports car categories, drivers are categorised according to their age and previous successes in professional motorsport, and teams are required to run at least one driver over 30 who has not had significant success in the top professional series.
 These drivers will generally provide most or all of the team's funding.

 Other series

 Some sanctioning bodies will offer champions of lower tier series a well-funded ride for the next tier.
 The Road to Indy programme from INDYCAR awards a ride fully funded by The Goodyear Tire and Rubber Company (was funded by Mazda originally, then Cooper Tire, and now Goodyear) for a series champion in the next tier.
 A $150,000 and tires package is available to a shootout winner among an invited group young American and foreign drivers.
 A driver who wins the U.S. F2000 National Championship will win $300,000 to be used for a "pay ride" in the Pro Mazda Championship, and two sets of tires per race.
 Pro Mazda winners will be paid for a ride in Indy Lights, and the Indy Lights champion earns funding to compete in at least three IndyCar Series races, including the Indianapolis 500.

 Pay drivers are also common in stock car racing and are very prevalent in development series such as the Xfinity Series and ARCA Racing Series.
-There are also several pay drivers competing at the Cup level including Matt Tifft and Paul Menard, the son of home improvement tycoon John.
+There are also several pay drivers competing at the Cup level including Matt Tifft and Paul Menard, the son of home improvement tycoon John Menard Jr..
 Menard had some success with a victory at the Brickyard 400 in 2011 and a Chase for the Sprint Cup appearance in 2015, while medical issues halted Tifft's racing career in 2019.
 Pay drivers were controversial in stock car racing if payments failed; an example would be in 2015, when Kyle Busch's Camping World Truck Series team, Kyle Busch Motorsports, sued former driver Justin Boston, a pay driver, and the sponsor for missed payments.

 There has also been a long history of pay drivers in Australian touring car racing.
 Historically referred to as "privateers", these people usually consisted of do-it-yourself businessmen looking to promote their companies through racing – the concept peaking in the late 1990s with the birth of the V8 Supercars and the creation of a Privateers Cup.
 This series eventually branched off and became the Konica Lites Series (now the Super2 Series), with the construct disappearing as the racing became more expensive and professionalised.